juddfranklin1/eventful-widget/readme.md

 - Use of clean icons (toggle, settings, event-specific logos, etc.)
 - Styling to gracefully integrate with a given site.

 #### I know.
 Lots to do.
-Enjoy for now and please stay tuned for updates!
+Please enjoy, suggest, fork, or star stay tuned for updates!